Best Guide to Breast Pumping For New Mothers

 Dr. Ashish Bajaj – M.B.B.S, M.D.

-A single-breast manual pump will suffice if you are away from your baby only occasionally and for a few hours.
+A single-breast manual pump will usually suffice if you are away from your baby only occasionally and for a few hours.
 But if you’re joining work full time and might not be available for breastfeeding throughout the day, an electric double-breast pump is quick and efficient.
-If you choose to pump both breasts simultaneously, make sure the breast pump comes with two breast shields.
+If you choose to pump both breasts simultaneously, make sure the breast pump comes with two breast shields11.
 You can also try a hands-free breast pump that fits inside your bra, allowing you to pump discreetly or at work.

 It is best to buy the pump until after your baby is born, as you’ll know better about your milk production and pumping needs.
+But if in case of high-risk pregnancy or expected NICU admission cases, breast pump can be purchased beforehand.
 Lastly, it is important to store the expressed milk safely in a refrigerator in an airtight hygienic container.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability, or usefulness of the information; and disclaims any liability arising thereof.